 Will my child be interviewed as well as taking a test?

-No state school of any type is permitted to interview prospective pupils or their parents.
+No state school of any type is permitted to interview prospective pupils or their parents (state boarding schools may interview to ascertain fitness to board).
 It all comes down to performance in the tests.

 What are my child’s chances of getting in?